 Wilson Reading System.
 The Wilson Reading System, first published in 1988 by Barbara Wilson, is a phonologically based system which teaches children to segment words and syllables into sound units (sound/symbol relationships) in a multisensory manner.
 Syllable types and word construction rules are also taught.
 The program emphasizes both decoding and encoding (spelling).

 Benchmark Word Identification Program.
-Benchmark is a method designed specifically to improve orthographic awareness.
+Benchmark is a method designed specifically to improve – the awareness of the spelling patterns of the English language.
 Benchmark students learn a series of key words each containing a specific spelling pattern.
 For example, the keyword make contains the spelling pattern a-k-e.
 Once the student learns the keyword and spelling pattern, other words can be identified with the same spelling pattern, e.g., flake and spake.
 When practicing a lesson the student is taught to verbalize the connection repeating, “If I know make then I know flake.”
 Spelling patterns and keywords can also be combined to help students decipher multisyllabic words.

 Benchmark and Orton-Gillingham-based approaches complement each other.
-Phonics rules taught by teachers trained in Orton-Gillingham methods are reinforced in Benchmark lessons.
+Teachers trained in Orton-Gillingham methods are reinforced in Benchmark lessons.
 Conversely, Benchmark key words are carefully chosen to reinforce phonics rules such as hard and soft sounds.
 The sound-symbol relationships of may be more effective with auditory learners whereas Benchmark keywords may appeal to visual learners.
 Taken together, the two approaches offer a comprehensive system of instruction in decoding and encoding (spelling) for Craig students.